thomsonreuters/eessi-as4.net/output/doc/wiki/runtime/configuration/settings.md

 This setting defines whether or not the (optional) PayloadService should be started in-process with the AS4.NET MessageHandler.

 The PayloadService is a REST service that can contain payloads that are referenced by submit-messages.
-More information regarding the PayloadService can be found in the Technical Analysis document.

 ### FE In Process